VMijangos/WMCLM-2019/README.md

 	``python3 main.py --input corpora --output results/results.csv``

 ### Input/Output directories
-The model requires specify the next directories:
+The model requires the following directories to be specified:

 * input : input directory of data.
 Default is corpora.
 * output : output directory.
 Default is results/results.csv

 ### Parameters

-The model uses the next parameters:
+The model uses the following parameters:

 ##### For the n-phone extractor: